CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration

 where $I$ is the one-loop integral, and $p, p'$ are the momenta of the final state fermions.
-The explicit form of $I$ is given in Appendix \ref{App:1-loop}. $M_i$ are the CG coefficients of $\Delta(27)$ given in Appendix \ref{app:CG_D27}.
+The explicit form of $I$ is given in App.~\ref{App:1-loop}. $M_i$ are the CG coefficients of $\Delta(27)$ given in App.~\ref{app:CG_D27}.
 The physical CP asymmetry is observed as

-Thus decay process of class B state is CP asymmetric.
+Thus the decay process of the class B state is CP asymmetric.

 We also find that this decay process can generate the particle numbers of $\psi_5$ and $\psi_6$, since $\psi_5$ and $\psi_6$ are in different representations and are different particles.
 We note, however, that the sum of the particle numbers of $\psi_{5,6}$ is conserved, i.e.